alexandrabatrak/fin-focus/README.md

 - Separate section for more stock display with filter and sorting options
 - Integrate the option to search historical data for stocks and crypto
+- Have an option to favourite selected crypto/stocks to follow
 - Introduce another news API to expand the scope of news
-- Add on-site search (as opposed to search for the API)
+- Add on-site search
 - Live currency converter

 ## Credits